moe-k/commatool/README.md

  without any carriage returns.

  This tool automatically copies the items to the clipboard if your browser allows that so you can easy cut and paste.

+ To install copy both ommaToolV110.html and app110.js to a folder on your computer or upload to a web server for use.